 Immunotherapy is a way to get your immune system to fight cancer more effectively.
 NSCLC can be treated with:

 Your doctor will make recommendations based on things like your age, health, and genetic mutations.
-Personal treatment goals such as its impact on your quality of life should also be taken into account.
+Personal treatment goals such as impact on your quality of life should also be taken into account.

 Clinical trials are designed to test the safety and effectiveness of experimental treatments.
 Trials usually have strict criteria based on cancer type and stage.
 Previous treatments, age, and general health may also be considered.